Adam Holzman Photo by Rex Miller. Photo courtesy and © Adam Holzman

 Played from: October 1985 – October 1989

-Official albums and DVDs featured on: Tutu, Live Around The World, The Complete Miles Davis At Montreux, Live in Munich (DVD), Miles Davis And His Group (DVD), Rubberband, Live At Montreux – Highlights 1973-1991 (DVD), The Definitive Miles Davis at Montreux (DVD), That’s What Happened (DVD).
+Official albums and DVDs featured on: Tutu, Live Around The World, The Complete Miles Davis At Montreux, Live in Munich (DVD), Miles Davis And His Group (DVD), Rubberband, Live At Montreux – Highlights 1973-1991 (DVD), The Definitive Miles Davis at Montreux (DVD), That’s What Happened (DVD), Perfect Way: The Miles Davis Anthology – The Warner Bros.
+Years, Tutu: Deluxe Edition, Miles Davis 1986-1991: The Warner Years, The Last Word.

 Tracks worth checking out: “Splatch,” (studio and live versions), “Amandla” (live), “Portia” (live”), “Don’t Stop Me Now,” (live), “Time After Time” (live).